 Cloud Storage Services for Cloud Native Applications

 This article is part of a multipart series on cloud native storage.
-Check back on The New Stack later this week and next for future installments.

 Cloud storage is vital to the work of cloud native applications, so choosing from a large portfolio of cloud services can be difficult.
 Today’s end-to-end, or edge-to-cloud workloads are distributed by design.
 But the age-old problems of latency, slow transfers of datasets and adequate replication are still with us.

 The sheer amount of data is accelerating, driven by cloud based applications, new workloads (AI and ML) and edge-based sensors.
 IDC has estimated that total worldwide data growing from more than 16 zettabytes (ZB) stored worldwide in 2016 to more than 160ZB stored worldwide by 2025.

 Clearly, developers will be looking to Cloud Service Providers (CSPs) for help in storing, accessing and managing those huge amounts of object data.
 Most of that data is expected to be unstructured data, stored in the hybrid cloud, that will be stored and accessed as cloud based object data.
 However, enterprise applications are being modified or rewritten for use in hybrid clouds, prompting the need to store block-based and file-based data, along with the object data generated by cloud native applications.

 Cloud service providers can ease developers’ tasks with automated cloud storage services, hiding some of the complexity where developers’ actions are not needed.
 As long as Service Level Agreements (SLAs) are being met by the CSPs, DevOps personnel may not need to get directly involved in hands-on data placement for high availability and operational efficiency.